blhguo/CellSociety_i/README.md

 * *M* - return to the menu

 ## Assumptions
-* Input XML file will exactly follow the requested format
+* Input XML file will exactly follow the requested format, otherwise they will not load.
 * Simulation scene is a 2D square array
-* Only simulations available are "Game of Life", "Fire", "Wator", and "Segregation"
+* Only simulations available are "Game of Life", "Fire", "Wator World", and "Segregation", and "Sugar Scape"

 ## Known bugs
-* Occasionally, closing the simulation window results in a second window popping up, with the simulation continuing as if it had not been closed
+* Occasionally, closing the simulation window results in a second window popping up, with the simulation continuing as if it had not been closed.
+*

 ## Extra features
+* Cells can be squares, triangles, or hexagons.
+* Neighbour formation can be

 ## Impressions of the project
 * Separation and manipulation of visuals from the application class itself was more difficult than anticipated, with variable accessibility becoming convoluted